 - Set realistic expectations.
 While hip joint supplements for dogs can do a lot to slow down the degenerative process that comes with aging, they are powerless to reverse it or stop it altogether.
 Take a proactive approach and consider putting your pup on supplements before he hits old age, particularly if he’s predisposed to developing degenerative diseases like arthritis.

 - The benefits of joint supplements will be at their strongest when your dog is already active and healthy.
 Even the most potent supplement won’t have much of an effect if your pooch is drastically overweight, as his joints will be exposed to additional pressure under all that extra poundage.
-To maximize supplements’ effectiveness, make sure your dog is getting a nutrient-rich diet and plenty of exercise.
+To maximize supplements’ effectiveness, make sure your dog is getting a nutrient-rich diet and plenty of exercises.

 - Many joint supplements for dogs contain additional vitamins and minerals like omega-3s fatty acids, vitamin E, and vitamin C, which may aid in digestion and offer general health-boosting effects (you can find these in fish oil, salmon oil, and more).
 Just note that the amount of these ingredients contained per dosage may or may not be enough to offer real benefits.
 For example, the required dosage of omega-3s for dogs with osteoarthritis is 5,000 mg/day EPA, or approximately 25 capsules two times a day.
 Safe to say that the number of fatty acids present in such joint supplements does fine for promoting healthy skin and shiny coats, but not so much for fighting joint degeneration.